Everything You Need to Know Before You Buy Turkish Towels

-We've been over this.
 Yes!
 And with proper care they will become more absorbent.
 Over time the long fibers of the Turkish cotton open up allowing more water to absorb into the towel.
 (Can a Turkish towel absorb water quickly?
 Find out in the video below...)

 A turkish towel should not leave lint or fuzz on your body.
 It will shrink in the wash (unless it is pre-shrunk) but the threads should not pucker.
 The towel will get softer over time.
 It will feature handmade characteristics.
 It will feel thin and light but still have a substantial “feel” to it.
 Meaning, the threads should be dense so it doesn't feel flimsy.

 Yes.
 You can tumble dry Turkish towels on low heat or hang to air dry.
 They dry quickly and it’s important to not over-dry your towel.
 We also recommend using 100% New Zealand Wool dryer balls in lieu of dryer sheets for protection of your towel and the environment.

 Yes!
 They are the best for travel for a few reasons.
 They are made from lightweight cotton so they roll up compactly and reduce bulk in your luggage.
 And they are quick drying towels so you’re not lugging around a wet towel.
 Also, their versatility allows you to use it as a blanket, a scarf or a wrap too so you can get many uses out of one item.